Topl/Legal/Services_Availability_Policy.md

 # Topl Services Availability Policy

-Topl will use commercially reasonable efforts to maximize the availability of the Services Console as well as the Services defined in the BaaS License Agreement.
+Topl will use commercially reasonable efforts to maximize the availability of the Services defined in the BaaS License Agreement and the Lattice License Agreement.
 We will endeavor to provide performance standards as defined below.

-If over the course of a month, we fail to maintain the Availability Percentages outlined in the table below, then you may be eligible for a Subscription Credit based on your Subscription Tier.
+If over the course of a month, we fail to maintain the Availability Percentages outlined in the table below, then you may be eligible for a Subscription Credit.

 | Availability Percentage | Subscription Credit |
 |:-----------------:|:-------------------:|